-This weekend we went to check out a local coffee shop and as I was paying for our long blacks I caught a glimpse of a gluten free raspberry coconut cake in the display cabinet.
-My first impulse was to buy a slice but then I decided to go home and make my own, paleo version – as I often do.
+This weekend we went to check out a local coffee shop, and as I was paying for our coffee, I caught a glimpse of a gluten-free raspberry coconut cake in the display cabinet.
+My first impulse was to buy a slice, but then I decided to go home and make my own paleo version – as I often do.

 - 1 cup almond meal/ground almonds

-- ½ cup unsweetened desiccated coconut (shredded fine)
+- 1/2 cup unsweetened desiccated coconut (shredded is fine)